-There is currently no statewide provision for mandatory initial disclosures, expertwitness disclosures, or pretrial disclosures.
+There is currently no statewide provision for mandatory initial disclosures, expert-witness disclosures, or pretrial disclosures.
 Some county local rules provide for deadlines for certain fact witness disclosures.

 The Task Force recommends requiring initial disclosures, expert-witness disclosures, and pretrial disclosures in both superior court and district court cases.
-These disclosures are patterned on those found in Federal Rule of Civil Procedure 26(a).
 The timing and subject matter of disclosures may be varied by party stipulation or court order.
+All mandatory disclosures will be subject to a duty of timely supplementation.

-Those categories of civil actions a county exempts from receiving an initial case schedule, as discussed above, are also exempt from initial disclosure requirements.
+Those categories of civil actions a county exempts from receiving an initial case schedule, as discussed above, 20 are also exempt from initial disclosure requirements.